vanilla/garden-cli/README.md

 You can wire up an ad-hoc closure to the command line by using `addCallable()`.
 This works much like `addMethod()`, but will only reflect the callable's parameters.

 Even though it's not a common practice to add a doc block to an inline closure, you can do so and it will be used to document the command.
 If you don't do so, but at least want a description then use the `OPT_DESCRIPTION` option to provide one.

+#### Using the `addConstructor()` and `addFactory()` Methods

+You can add dependencies by wiring up their constructor parameters or a factory method to the opts.
+The most common use case is specifying connection parameters to a database or an access token to an API client.

+Use `addConstructor()` if the class has constructor parameters that make sense coming from the command line.

+Use `addFactory()` if you want to clean up the names of the parameters or do some additional properties somehow.

+If the constructor or factory has class type hints then not to worry.
+Those will be auto-wired through the container.
+You can then configure them through the container directory or even wire them up to opts by making additional calls to `addConstructor()` or `addFactory()`.

+#### Using the `addCall()` Method

+You can wire up a call to a class method using the `addCall()` method.
+Use this for setter injection.
+The call will be applied when the class is instantiated.

 ### Running Your Application